otegecmis/book-search-app/README.md

 ## Book Search App

-The app is built with `programmatic UIKit` using the `MVC` architecture and includes `custom UI components` such as labels, buttons, image views and views.
-It has custom implementations of `CollectionView` and `TableView` and is compatible with `Dark Mode`.
-The app features `Alamofire` for network communication and a `Persistence Manager` for local data handling.
+This iOS app allows users to search for books by ISBN, view detailed information and save favorites.
+Built with `programmatic UIKit` in the `MVC` architecture, it features custom `reusable UI components` and supports both CollectionView and TableView.
+The app is fully compatible with `Dark Mode`, uses `Alamofire` for network communication and implements a `Persistence Manager` for local data storage.

 ### 0. Video Preview